nmlynch94/Dark-and-Darker-Linux/README.md

 Simply run this installer https://lutris.net/games/dark-and-darker/ using Lutris.
 I do not keep this script up-to-date, but it works at time of writing.

 # Dark and Darker flatpak (prereqs: flatpak)
 I created and maintain a flatpak repo here https://github.com/nmlynch94/com.darkanddarker.DaD along with a one-liner to install it.
-It will create an application shortcut on your desktop.
+It will create an application shortcut in your desktop environment.
 Follow the instructions in the README.

 # Steam Proton (prereqs: protontricks, steam)
 1. Download the [Blacksmith Installer](https://www.darkanddarker.com/)